 Let’s keep in touch!
 You can also find Cooking Green Goodness Magazine on:

 Instagram; see beautiful imagery of cooking behind the scenes, mini recipes, fitness Fridays, and more.

 Twitter; tweeting about all things food and new discoveries.

 Facebook; is the page sharing all things green and how to cook them delicious.

-You might also like — A Quick Vegan Guide: Functions and Food Sources of Vitamins.
+You may also like — A Quick Vegan Guide: Functions and Food Sources of Vitamins.
 Get is a list of the different functions of some important vitamins and list of food sources for them.
 Click HERE to read this article.